How it all began.

 The project also consisted of a weekly movement class for survivors in partnership with Janus Youth and Polaris Dance Theatre.
-Lastly, it encompassed the creation of a short, experimental dance documentary film which was the beginning of the current series.
+Lastly, it encompassed the creation of a short, experimental dance documentary film - Move for Freedom - which was the project that launched our current film series, Justice Dance.

 The scope of our work has since shifted.
 We recognized that the many incredible organizations impacting lives through dance around the world don’t receive the visibility and support they deserve.
 Dance is commonly misunderstood and glossed over as a powerful intervention despite the growing success of organizations utilizing sport, music, and theater as successful social change interventions.
 “Art and social change” rarely includes dance, which is why FREE BODY PROJECT is dedicated to movement exclusively.
 We didn’t want to reinvent the wheel when there are powerful programs out there already empowering lives.
 We can make system-wide impact by building a field for this powerful work.